Bose-Hubbard simulator with long-range hopping

+\fd{In the many-body limit, harnessing the usually very strong interactions between excitons constitutes a tedious prerequisite to access predicted collective quantum phases \cite{Monique_Book,Moskalenko_2000}.
+Recent works have shown that this degree of control} is remarkably achieved in artificial lattices with nanoscopic periods \cite{Joon2023,mak2022,xiong2023,lagoin_2022mott}. \fd{In particular, dipolar excitons of GaAs bilayers realize strongly-interacting bosons confined in electrostatic lattices, and then precisely emulate the Bose-Hubbard Hamiltonian (eBH) extended to interactions between nearest neighbour (NN) lattice sites \cite{Baranov2012,Dutta2015,chanda2025recent}}.
+Hallmarks of this lattice model have been observed, precisely Mott insulator (MI) phases with one dipolar exciton per lattice site \cite{lagoin_2022,lagoin_2022mott}, and even a long-awaited checkerboard (CB) solid \cite{Baranov2012,Dutta2015,chanda2025recent} stabilized by NN repulsions at half lattice filling \cite{lagoin_2022,lagoin_2024}.

+\fd{So far, Bose-Hubbard simulations in GaAs bilayers have only exploited extended repulsive dipolar interactions between excitons.} However, in electrostatic lattices excitons also realize arrays of optical dipoles with overlapping radiation patterns.
+Then, it is theoretically expected that collective radiance spontaneously builds up \cite{asenjo2017,Henriet_2019,chang2018}, leading to dissipatively prepared sub-radiant phases \cite{guerin_2016}.
+These reveal that the interaction between excitons and the transverse electromagnetic field enables a coherent propagation of the optical polarisation in the lattice.
+Thus, long-range lattice hopping is theoretically introduced \cite{Lehmberg_1970}, corresponding to the recombination of one exciton in a lattice site, yielding a virtual photon reabsorbed at a distant site.

-\fd{Here, we demonstrate that sub-radiant modes dominate the dynamics of dipolar excitons confined in nanoscopic lattices.
-This behaviour is signalled, in the ultra-low collisional regime, by an algebraic slowdown of radiative recombinations, as theoretically expected \cite{Henriet_2019}.
-Such scaling reveals that excitons experience long-range hopping, introduced by emission-reabsorption of virtual photons between distant lattice sites.
-For arrays lacking spatial order, we show that sub-radiant phases exhibit a temporal coherence limited to around 15 ps.
-By contrast, for dipolar MI and CB quantum orders, we observe a threshold increase of time coherence.
-This threshold suggests a condensation in a single sub-radiant state, so that spatial order and collective phase coherence are combined.}
+\fd{Here, we demonstrate that dipolar excitons genuinely emulate the Bose-Hubbard Hamiltonian extended by long-range hopping in electrostatic lattices.} Relying on the excitons photoluminescence (PL) dynamics, we show that radiative dissipation is algebraically slowed down in the ultra-low collisional regime.
+This theoretically expected power-law scaling \cite{Henriet_2019} manifests that \fd{coherent in-plane propagation, combined to extended dipolar repulsions, suppress the conventional exponential dynamics of dissipation \cite{Bouganne2020,Poletti_2012,Moelmer_2020}.
+At long times, many-body states are then restricted to sub-radiant sub-spaces.
+For exciton arrays lacking spatial order, we observe that the bandwidth of occupied sub-radiant manifolds is significant, the PL time coherence lying around 15 ps.} By contrast, for spatially ordered dipolar quantum solids, MI and CB, we observe a threshold increase of temporal coherence.
+It suggests exciton condensation in a single sub-radiant state so that crystalline structure and collective time coherence are strikingly combined.